Biomedical Informatics

 To help you make the most of machine learning and precision medicine, we can assist with:

-• logistic regression, Cox hazard modeling, Kaplan-Meier analysis, random forest searches, classification using XGBoost, and more; and
+• logistic regression, Cox hazard modeling, Kaplan-Meier analysis, random forest

-• application of deep learning models to extract features from whole slide images and predict cancer subtypes.
+• application of deep learning models to extract features from whole slide images

 To support your work in managing and sharing clinical data, we provide:

-• expertise in various public data sets, such as The Cancer Genome Atlas (TCGA), Cancer Research Data Commons, NIH database of Genotypes and Phenotypes (dbGaP), Therapeutically Applicable Research to Generate Effective Treatments (TARGET), etc.; and
+• expertise in various public data sets, such as The Cancer Genome Atlas (TCGA),

-• pipeline development, testing, and deployment.
+• pipeline development, testing, and deploy

 ESI Solutions In Action

 We also developed a tool called 3DVizSNP to view data in a new way.
 With only a few clicks of a mouse, you can visualize mutations in a 3D context, making it easier to assess whether a mutation is likely to contribute to disease.
-The tool is also being deployed on the Cancer Genomics Cloud platform, where it can be easily integrated into existing workflows.
+The tool is being deployed on the Cancer Genomics Cloud platform, where it can be easily integrated into existing workflows.

 For NCI’s Division of Cancer Control and Population Sciences, we’re helping to make ground-breaking SEER (Surveillance, Epidemiology, and End Results) data more accessible to the research community.
 We’ve helped refine existing tools to allow you to track longitudinal data for patients and survivors.
-Some of these products include JPSurv, a web tool that lets you analyze trends, and RecurRisk, a software package for tracking disease-specific survival data.
+Some of these products include JPSurv, a web tool that lets you analyze trends, and RecurRisk, a software package for tracking disease-specific survival data

 ESI Helps Decipher Proteins Linked to Glioblastoma Progression

-In a recent study of glioblastoma (one of the most aggressive and deadly types of brain cancer), ESI staff worked alongside our federal partners at CBIIT’s CGBB and NCI’s Center for Cancer Research to better understand the genetic factors underlying this disease.
+In a recent study of glioblastoma (one of the most aggressive and deadly types of brain cancer), ESI staff worked alongside our federal partners at CBIIT’s Computational Genomics & Bioinformatics Branch and NCI’s Center for Cancer Research to better understand the genetic factors underlying this disease.
 ESI conducted proteomic analysis to search for patterns that could be used to predict patients who were most likely to respond to treatment.
-Using blood serum samples taken before and after chemo- and radiation treatment, our team found distinct protein signature alterations linked to cancer progression.
+Using blood serum samples taken before and after combined chemotherapy and radiation treatment, our team found distinct protein signature alterations linked to cancer progression.
 Molecular changes such as these could give oncologists a new way of predicting outcomes and monitoring brain cancer using a less-invasive blood test.
 This study is the first to link proteomic changes before and after treatment to glioblastoma patient response.
 Now, we’re working to extend this study.
 We’re testing the approach in a larger patient group, incorporating metabolomic data, and adding radiological measurements to track changes in tumor volume.